Geweldig/daily-handoff/index.md

 ### Experiment
 Experiment with the guidelines provided.
 If you and your peers can work more effectively by ignoring or altering one or more of the methods described, please do so!
 The goal of the daily handoff is the fast and effective sharing of knowledge between you and your peers all over the globe.
 If you find ways which work better for you and your team, adopt them and evolve them!

+## What does this mean in practice?
+//TODO

 <hr>

 #### Disclaimer
 All guidelines described on this site are based on our literature findings.
 All the sources we consulted in order to derive these guidelines can be found in the [references](#references) section on this site.
 As already noted previously, all these guidelines should be taken as a jumping off point when performing your daily handoff.
 They should not be seen as rules which you _need_ to follow.
 If they do not work for you and your team, please do not use them!

 #### Additions
 Did we miss something?
 Do you have a guideline you believe should be added?
 Do you believe a guideline could be clearer?
 Please do let us know!
 [This site is open source, and can be found here.](https://github.com/geweldig/daily-handoff) You can either open a pull request yourself, or send us an issue informing us of what should be altered or added!

 #### References
 Carmel, E., Dubinsky, Y., & Espinosa, J. (2009).
 Follow the sun software development: New perspectives, conceptual foundation, and exploratory field study. *Proceedings of the 42nd Hawaii International Conference on System Sciences*, 1–9. <https://doi.org/10.1109/HICSS.2009.218>